Panthers hire Frank Reich over Steve Wilks as head coach

 Dallas Cowboys offensive coordinator Kellen Moore and Wilks also received strong consideration for the job.

-The others who interviewed for the position were Payton, former Detroit Lions and Colts head coach Jim Caldwell, Denver Broncos defensive coordinator Ejiro Evero and NFL offensive coordinators Shane Steichen from Philadelphia, Ken Dorsey from the Buffalo and Mike Kafka from the New York Giants.
+The others who interviewed for the position were Payton, former Detroit Lions and Colts head coach Jim Caldwell, Denver Broncos defensive coordinator Ejiro Evero, and NFL offensive coordinators Shane Steichen from Philadelphia, Ken Dorsey from Buffalo, and Mike Kafka from the New York Giants.

 The Panthers are now expected to turn their attention to Reich hiring his own staff.